 The only time you can really take a break from devouring the screen is while Wade Wilson is being tortured…which is also, by the end of that sequence, the only scene were Wade stops cracking wise.
 (Sad face.
 But he gets his groove back soon enough.)

 I did notice I few gags I missed on previous viewings.
 A good one: Deadpool’s merc bar is called Sister Margaret’s Home For Wayward Girls, which spoofs on that other sign we see in front of the X-Men Mansion (Xavier’s School for Gifted Youngsters).
 In another scene, Deadpool references a good time for a Pee Break, which of course we at RunPee appreciate.
-Francis mentions sewing Wade’s mouth shut, which of course calls back to that unfortunate incarnation of Mr. Pool in Wolverine: Origins (shudder).
+Francis mentions sewing Wade’s mouth shut, which calls back to that unfortunate incarnation of Mr. Pool in Wolverine: Origins (shudder).
 And lastly, Deadpool predicts his own future movie franchise when he talks about how superhero origin stories (Deadpool 1) are followed by a sequel (Deadpool 2), which is then turned into full larger ensemble team effort (X-Force is coming.
 Lord help us).

 A common question is where does Deadpool fit in the Marvel pantheon?
 The answer: wherever you want him.
 Really.
 As a character who name drops his own actor and regularly breaks the 4th Wall (ie: talks to the audience, just like Ferris Bueller — which he also references), he fits into our own viewing universe.
 He hangs out with X-Men (in both timelines, even if he can’t keep the continuity straight), and even leaves hints that the Marvel Cinematic Universe exists.